Halfling

+Halflings, sometimes called hobbits, are a fictional race found in some fantasy novels and games.

+Description

-Halflings are a fictional race found in some fantasy works.
-They tend to be depicted as physically similar to humans, except about half as tall and not as stocky as the similarly sized dwarves.
-Halflings are often depicted as having slightly pointed ears along with leathery-soled feet which are covered with curly hair.
+Halflings are often depicted as similar to humans except about half as tall, and are not quite as stocky as the similarly sized dwarves.
+They have slightly pointed ears along with leathery-soled feet which are covered with curly hair.
 They tend to be portrayed as stealthy and lucky.
-The term is derived for the word used in Scotland, Northern Ireland, and Northern England for a child who is not yet fully grown.
-Halflings are found in many fantasy novels and games, including as an alternative term for hobbits in J. R. R. Tolkien's Middle-earth and as playable humanoid races in Dungeons & Dragons.

-Description

-The members of the fictional halfling race are often depicted as similar to humans except about half as tall, and are not quite as stocky as the similarly sized dwarves.
-Similar to the depiction of hobbits in the works of J. R. R. Tolkien, which are sometimes called halflings, they have slightly pointed ears, their feet are covered with curly hair with leathery soles, and they tend to be portrayed as stealthy and lucky.

 Etymology

+Author J. R. R. Tolkien originated the race of halflings in his Middle-earth works, usually calling them "hobbits".
+The Oxford English Dictionary used to credit Tolkien with inventing the word hobbits, and Middle-earth Enterprises trademarked the term hobbits, but evidence of earlier use was discovered.

-Halfling is a word used in Scotland, Northern Ireland, and Northern England for a boy or girl who is not yet fully grown; a youth, an adolescent, and formerly sometimes a boy or young man employed in a junior role in domestic, agricultural, or industrial work.
+The term Halfling had previously been used in Scotland, Northern Ireland, and Northern England for a boy or girl who is not yet fully grown; a youth, an adolescent, and formerly sometimes a boy or young man employed in a junior role in domestic, agricultural, or industrial work.
 Halflin derives from the Scot word hauflin, which was used before both The Hobbit and Dungeons & Dragons and has the synonyms hobbledehoy and hobby.

 Usage in fantasy fiction

-Halflings are found in some fantasy novels and games.
-In The Lord of the Rings, J. R. R. Tolkien occasionally used the term "halfling" to describe hobbits, since they are beings that are half the height of men.
-For instance, when the hobbit Pippin Took appears in a royal guard's uniform in Minas Tirith, the people of that city call him the "Prince of Halflings".
+Author J. R. R. Tolkien included halflings in his Middle-earth works like 1937's The Hobbit and 1954–1955's The Lord of the Rings.
 The term has since been used in other fiction works as an alternate name for hobbit-like peoples inspired by Tolkien's legendarium.

-Halflings have long been one of the playable humanoid races in Dungeons & Dragons (D&D), starting with the original 1974 Men & Magic, where the term hobbit was used.
-Later editions of the original D&D box set began using the name halfling as an alternative to hobbit for legal reasons.
+A prominent example is Dungeons & Dragons (D&D), where halflings have long been one of the playable humanoid races.
+In the original 1974 Men & Magic, they were called hobbits, but later editions of the original D&D box set changed the name to halfling to avoid infringing on the trademark for the term hobbit.
 Besides licensed D&D novels, halfling characters have appeared in various tabletop and video games.